-It’s still a much less stable position for the shoulder and therefore the muscles that stabilise the shoulder (scapular stabilisers and surrounding muscles) have to work much harder.
+It’s still a much less stable position for your shoulders and therefore the muscles that stabilise your shoulders (scapular stabilisers and surrounding muscles) have to work much harder.

 So you might be ‘strong’ enough from a primer move (pectoralis major and triceps) point of view but you don’t have the shoulder stability.

-Secondly the chances are, when you’re maxing out on your overhead press you’ll be arching your back and making it into more of an incline chest press than an strict overhead press.
+Secondly, the chances are when you’re maxing out on your overhead press you’ll be arching your back and making it into more of an incline chest press than a strict overhead press.

-It’s not even your fault, you’re probably not even trying too!
-But your body will find the easiest way to do anything, the path of least resistance.
+It’s not even your fault, you’re probably not even trying to!
+But, your body will find the easiest way to do anything, the path of least resistance.
 In an overhead press this means leaning back and getting the chest involved as much as possible.

-Which brings me on nicely to the fact that you have to engage your core and maintain trunk alignment in all calisthenics and you can’t cheat with poor technique in a handstand press up or you’ll simply crumple to the ground!
+Which brings me nicely on to the fact that you have to engage your core and maintain trunk alignment in all calisthenics movements and you can’t cheat with poor technique in a handstand press up or you’ll simply crumple to the ground!

 So it forces you to have good technique and a strong core or you simply won’t be successful.
 You’ll fail!